-This is the first time Access Workspace is submitting a statement under the Act.
-We recognise and are committed to continued improvement to ensure we continue to better assess and address modern slavery risks.
+We recognise and are committed to ongoing improvement to ensure we can better assess and address modern slavery risks.
 We are committed to taking the necessary steps to prevent modern slavery from occurring within its operations and supply chains.

-This statement has been approved by the Board of Access Workspace Pty Ltd in its capacity as principal governing body of Access Workspace on 27 June 2022 and is signed on behalf of the Board by Jae-Uk Kang, Director.
+This statement has been approved by the Board of Access Workspace Pty Ltd, in its capacity as the principal governing body of Access Workspace and in consultation with each of its subsidiaries, on 26th September 2023 and is signed on behalf of the Board by Jae Kang (Director) and title].